AdamKopf/gmail-filterere/README.md

-# clearmail README
+# filterere

+This is a fork of [clearmail](https://github.com/andywalters47/clearmail), an open-source project that leverages AI to filter emails according to a set of simple rules you can write in english.

 ## Introduction

-**clearmail** is an open-source project that leverages AI to filter emails according to a set of simple rules you can write in english.
-The tool stars important emails and rejects or categorizes non-important emails according to preferences you can easily specify.
+**filterere** is an intelligent email filtering system that uses AI to automatically star important emails and move non-important emails to specified folders or labels according to rules you define in plain English.
+The tool respects your privacy—it never deletes emails, only organizes them with labels and moves.

-For maximum peace of mind, clearmail does not delete any emails.
-Instead, it only adds or removes labels from them, allowing you to review the AI's work.
-This project began as a weekend project and is still very much a work in progress!
+This project began as a fork of clearmail and adds additional features and improvements for deployment as Google Cloud Functions and other enhanced capabilities.

 ## How it works

 ### 1. At a Given Interval...

-Clearmail operates on a configurable interval, determined by the `refreshInterval` setting in the `config.yml` file.
-This interval sets how often clearmail checks for new emails.
-When running in script mode, the process wakes up at this interval, checks for new emails since the last processed timestamp, and then goes back to sleep until the next interval.
+Filterere operates on a configurable interval, determined by the `refreshInterval` setting in the `config.yml` file.
+This interval sets how often filterere checks for new emails.
+When running in script mode, the process runs continuously and checks for new emails at the specified interval (e.g., every 120 seconds by default).

-### 2. Connecting to the Gmail via IMAP
+### 2. Connecting to Gmail via IMAP

-Clearmail uses the IMAP protocol to connect to your Gmail account.
+Filterere uses the IMAP protocol to connect to your Gmail account.
 It securely authenticates using the credentials provided in the `.env` file and establishes a connection to the server.

 ### 3. Searching for New Emails

-Once connected, clearmail searches the inbox for any unread emails that have arrived since the last processed timestamp that are not STARRED.
+Once connected, filterere searches the inbox for any unread emails that have arrived since the last processed timestamp that are not STARRED.

 ### 4. Processing Each Email

-For each new email identified, clearmail performs the following steps:
+For each new email identified, filterere performs the following steps:

-- **Analyzing the Email:** The email's sender, subject, and body is analyzed using either the local LLM or OpenAI to determine if the email should be kept/starred or rejected/sorted according to predefined rules you specify in plain english in the `config.yml` file.
+- **Analyzing the Email:** The email's sender, subject, and body is analyzed using either the local LLM or OpenAI to determine if the email should be kept/starred or rejected/sorted according to predefined rules you specify in plain English in the `config.yml` file.

 #### Sample Rules for Keeping Emails